 When Etsy went public earlier this year at a $1.78B valuation, the IPO marked the 5th straight year with a billion dollar exit for New York City-based venture firm Union Square Ventures.

-Twitter, Tumblr, and Zynga all count NY-based Union Square Ventures as an early investor.
-The NY-based firm has recorded some of venture’s biggest wins in recent years.
-Given its fund size, it is probably the best pound-for-pound venture capital fund out there having shown a prescient ability (much like larger peer Sequoia Capital) of getting into big exits early.
+Indeed, the firm has recorded some of venture’s biggest wins in recent years.
+Twitter, Tumblr, and Zynga all count Union Square Ventures as an early investor.
+Given its fund size, it is probably one of the best pound-for-pound venture capital funds out there having shown a prescient ability (much like its larger peer Sequoia Capital) of getting into big exits early.

-Led by a team of five partners including prominent VC investor and blogger Fred Wilson, Union Square Ventures (USV) raised over $330M for a pair of new funds in January.
-We dive into the firm as part of our teardown of Union Square Ventures
+Led by a team of five partners including prominent VC investor and blogger Fred Wilson, Union Square Ventures (USV) raised over $330M for a pair of funds in January 2014.
+We dive into the firm as part of our updated “teardown” of Union Square Ventures.

 - Where’s the data & viz from?
 100% of the visualizations and data you see in this teardown are directly from the CB Insights platform’s Investor Analytics tool.

 - What’s a Teardown?
 A product teardown is the act of disassembling a product to understand its parts, functionality, etc. An investor teardown is analogous.
 We’re trying to understand a firm and what makes it tick by analyzing data around their financing strategy, investment thesis, key people, exit history, investment syndicates and more.